 Just west of the Bight are the Caves, three water-level openings at the base of cliffs.
 I snorkeled the Caves for an hour, swimming through school after school of fish.
 Others saw a barracuda.

 Day Twelve: Up early for a buffet breakfast.
 Bags out of the cabins by 8 a.m.
-We boarded the ferry in Road Town, Tortola (BVIs) and arrived in the harbor at Charlotte Amalie (pronounced “ah-MAUL-ya”), St. Thomas (USVIs) an hour later.
+We boarded the ferry in Road Town, Tortola, and arrived in the harbor at Charlotte Amalie (ah MAUL yuh) on Saint Thomas (USVIs) an hour later.
 There was a delay getting us offloaded, but once through customs the group quickly splintered, some to the airport and some to hotels.
-I checked into a b&b on Government Hill with a view of the harbor.
+I checked into a B&B on Government Hill with a view of the harbor.
 A direct-sales presentation was in progress on the patio, regarding, what else, jewelry.
 Every store in downtown Charlotte Amalie sells duty-free jewelry.

 Back to reality.
 The manager gave me directions to a nearby laundromat.
-I packed my dirty, salty, wet, sweaty clothes in my backpack and boarded a “dollar bus.”
-Dollar buses (or “safari taxis” as the locals call them) became commonplace after St. Thomas was devastated by Hurricane Marilyn in 1995.
+I packed my dirty, salty, wet, sweaty clothes in my backpack and boarded a dollar bus.
+Dollar buses (or safari taxis) became commonplace after Saint Thomas was devastated by Hurricane Marilyn in 1995.
 Local entrepreneurs circumvent the public-bus system by offering rides along a regular route for only a dollar.
 Safaris are covered, open-air trucks with bench seating in the back.
 They are unmarked and unregulated.
 Passengers may flag one to stop anywhere on the route.
 Doorbell buzzers are used to alert the driver to stop.
 The driver is paid his dollar immediately upon disembarking.